Sea Cabins on the Ocean condo guide in Isle of Palms

 Financing: why conventional mortgages don't work here

-- Short-term rental prevalence.
-The resort-style, high-turnover rental operations push the project toward a "primarily transient" characterization under GSE guidelines.
+2. Short-term rental prevalence.
+The resort-style, high-turnover rental operations push the project toward a "primarily transient" characterization under lender guidelines.

-- Condotel-like characteristics.
-On-site management, coin-operated laundry, resort-style pool, and turnkey nightly rentals create a profile that many lenders classify as condotel even though there is no hotel branding, no mandatory rental pool, and no central front desk.
+3. Condotel-like characteristics.
+On-site management, coin-operated laundry, a resort-style pool, and turnkey nightly rentals create a profile that many lenders classify as condotel — even though there is no hotel branding, no mandatory rental pool, and no central front desk.

 How buyers actually finance Sea Cabins

-- Cash.
+• Cash.
 The simplest path.
-Eliminates the warrantability problem entirely.
+Eliminates the warrantability question entirely.

-- Portfolio lenders.
+• Portfolio lenders.
 Banks that hold loans on their own books rather than selling to the GSEs.
-Local Charleston-area banks offer portfolio condo financing that explicitly supports non-warrantable condos.
+Local Charleston-area banks offer portfolio condo financing that supports non-warrantable condos.

-- DSCR/Non-QM lenders.
-Programs that qualify the property based on rental income rather than borrower income documentation.
+• DSCR loans.
+Programs that qualify the property based on rental income (debt service coverage ratio) rather than borrower income documentation.
 Non-warrantable condos qualify at up to 80% LTV (20% down) and condotel/STR at up to 75% LTV (25% down).

-Typical terms: 20-30% down payment, rates approximately 0.5-1.0% above standard conforming rates.
+Typical terms: 20–30% down payment, rates roughly 0.5–1.0% above standard conforming rates.
 Local portfolio lenders are familiar with Sea Cabins.

-FHA Single-Unit Approval exists as a theoretical pathway for individual units in non-approved projects, but the building's investor concentration and STR profile make approval unlikely.
-VA follows a similar pattern.
+FHA Single-Unit Approval exists as a theoretical pathway for individual units in non-approved projects (with a max 10% FHA concentration for projects with 10+ units), but the building's investor concentration and STR profile make approval unlikely.

 Flood zone and insurance costs

-The building sits in FEMA Zone AE with a Base Flood Elevation of 10 feet (NAVD 88).
-The adjacent VE (coastal high hazard) zone with wave action begins approximately 60-65 meters east of the building, on the beach side.
+The building sits in FEMA Zone AE with a Base Flood Elevation (BFE) of 10 feet.
+The adjacent VE (coastal high hazard) zone with wave action begins roughly 200 feet east of the building, on the beach side.
 The buildings themselves are entirely within AE.

 The association's master policy

-The regime fee includes common-area insurance (master policy).
-Request the insurance declarations in the resale package — the scope, deductible structure, and whether master flood coverage is included are critical details for underwriting.
+The regime fee includes common-area insurance covering the building exterior and common elements.
+Request the insurance declarations in the resale package — the scope, deductible structure, and whether master flood coverage is included are critical details.
+Named-storm deductibles on coastal master policies typically run 2–5% of insured value.

 What individual owners carry

-Owners need an HO-6 policy covering interior improvements, personal property, and liability, plus:
+Owners need an HO-6 policy (condo owner's policy) covering interior improvements, personal property, and liability, plus:

-- Wind/hail coverage: Either included in the HO-6 or obtained separately.
-If the private market excludes wind/hail, the South Carolina Wind and Hail Underwriting Association (SCWHUA Wind Pool) is available as a carrier of last resort.
-SCWHUA approved a 21.3% base rate increase on dwelling policies effective June 2024 and another 8% increase effective February 2026.
+• Wind/hail coverage: Standard homeowner's policies in coastal South Carolina routinely exclude wind and hail damage.
+If the private market excludes wind/hail, the South Carolina Wind and Hail Underwriting Association (the Wind Pool) is available as a carrier of last resort on Isle of Palms.
+The Wind Pool approved a 21.3% base rate increase in June 2024 and another 8% increase effective February 2026.

-- Flood insurance: NFIP or private flood.
+• Flood insurance: NFIP or private flood.
 Isle of Palms participates in FEMA's Community Rating System, providing a 25% discount on NFIP premiums.
+Under Risk Rating 2.0, premiums are property-specific based on first-floor height, distance to coast, and replacement cost.
 Private flood alternatives may beat NFIP rates for upper-floor units.
+Non-primary-residence owners pay a $250/year HFIAA surcharge on top of their NFIP premium (versus $25 for primary residents).

-- Loss assessment coverage: Recommended at $25,000-$50,000.
+• Loss assessment coverage: Recommended at $25,000–$50,000.
 This protects against post-storm special assessments when the master policy's named-storm deductible is passed to individual owners.
-Named-storm deductibles on coastal master policies typically run 2-5% of insured value.
+The additional premium is typically ~$50/year.

-Estimated individual insurance costs: ~$1,700-$3,900/year for the full bundle (HO-6, wind/hail, flood, loss assessment).
-Actual costs are quote-driven and vary based on floor level, deductible structure, and carrier.
+Estimated individual insurance costs: ~$1,700–$3,900/year for the full bundle (HO-6, wind/hail, flood, loss assessment).
+Actual costs vary based on floor level, deductible structure, and carrier.

 The two-deductible storm scenario